mbaumer/us_hep_funding/docs/_states/SD.md

 ## Committees
 John Thune is the #2 Republican on the Senate Committee on Commerce, Science, and Transportation

-Mike Rounds is not on any of our key committees
+Mike Rounds is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this state has received: